cfchef/tonyjunkes.com/content/post/2017-08-22-working-with-fw1-and-qb.md

 `qb.diConfig` is more involved...

 We define a [load listener](http://framework-one.github.io/documentation/using-di-one.html#using-load-listeners) with a closure that takes the DI/1 object as an argument.
 This is for defining our bean factory settings.
 In the function block, we use DI/1's convenient builder syntax to declare individual bean objects of QB's components.
 The `declare()` method is used to define an "alias" to the component.
 This is useful for having DI/1 automagically satisfy an object's constructor arguments.
-The last declaration of "Builder" calls `withOverrides()` to pass in specific arguments to the the object's constructor, or init method.
+The last declaration of "QueryBuilder" calls `withOverrides()` to pass in specific arguments to the the object's constructor, or init method.

 > Note: The declaration of MySQLGrammar.
 This is specific support in QB for the MySQL dialect.
 There are other options available.
 See the /qb/models/Query/Grammars folder.